esphome/esphome-docs/components/display/waveshare_epaper.rst

 - **busy_pin** (*Optional*, :ref:`Pin Schema <config-pin_schema>`): The BUSY pin.
 Defaults to not connected.
 - **reset_pin** (*Optional*, :ref:`Pin Schema <config-pin_schema>`): The RESET pin.
 Defaults to not connected.
   Make sure you pull this pin high (by connecting it to 3.3V with a resistor) if not connected to a GPIO pin.
+  The B74 display variant requires the reset pin.
 - **rotation** (*Optional*): Set the rotation of the display.
 Everything you draw in ``lambda:`` will be rotated by this option.
 One of ``0°`` (default), ``90°``, ``180°``, ``270°``.
 - **full_update_every** (*Optional*, int): E-Paper displays have two modes of switching to the next image: A partial